$70 Find Cheap Flights from Salt Lake City to San Francisco Bay Area

 The average price of all round-trip flights from Salt Lake City to San Francisco Bay Area clicked on KAYAK for each day over the last 12 months.

 When flying from Salt Lake City to San Francisco Bay Area, you should consider leaving on a Thursday and avoid Mondays if you are looking for the best rates.
-For your return to Salt Lake City, you’ll find the best rates on Thursdays and the most expensive ones on Mondays.
+For your return to Salt Lake City, you’ll find the best rates on Fridays and the most expensive ones on Mondays.

 How far in advance should I book a flight from Salt Lake City to San Francisco Bay Area?